axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/my-profile/index.rst

    language of the application.
 E.g. if your application only supports
    English, but you select Spanish
-   as the portal language, your
+   as the Portal language, your
    application specific dialogs will still be shown in English.